-Starburst Admin overview and getting started #
+Starburst Admin - get started #

 - Installation and upgrade of Starburst Enterprise platform (SEP) or Trino